Golf Simulator Projector Set Up

 • Depending on ceiling placement, you might not be able to avoid shadows entirely.
 If the ceiling mounted projector is too low or too close to the hitting area, shadows of the club during a swing or the top of the golfer’s head may be visible.

 • If you do place the projector off to the side where the image looks distorted or skewed, you should check your projector’s settings for keystone controls, which allow you to adjust the shape of the image so that it better fits your screen.
+Some projectors, such as the BenQ AH700ST, just automatically do the keystone settings for you!

 For helpful information on throw distance, see 'Choosing a Golf Simulator Projector' or use Projector Central’s throw distance calculator.